Like Dandelion

 LIKE DANDELION: In the footsteps of Lucille Bertuccio—mother, naturalist, teacher

 We are all teachers.
 We are all students.
 Lucille Bertuccio (1936-2016) knew this as she lived it.
-Lucille was one of my undergraduate professors and I owe much of my stubborn sense of personal socioecological integrity and justice to her.
+As one of my undergraduate professors, Lucille grounded me and helped to catalyze a change in my worldview at a critical time.
+I am forever grateful.

+She was good medicine.
 Like dandelion, a flower most familiar with adversity, Lucille would not be deterred.
 When mowed down by judgment whether on personal or professional matters, she persisted to thrive where and as she could.
-Lucille passed while in her daughter’s care February 2016.
+Lucille died while in her daughter’s care February 2016.
 She was 80 years old.
-We’d been out of touch for several years.

 “Given the pervasiveness of lawns coupled with habitat loss, our findings provide immediate solutions for individual households to contribute to urban conservation.”—To mow or to mow less: Lawn mowing frequency affects bee abundance and diversity—ScienceDirect